-We began our testing process by finding the right tester.
-Lauren DeLaunay is a California rock climber who splits her time between Yosemite and Bishop.
-Working for the Yosemite Valley Search & Rescue team, she estimates that she spends at least 300 days per year in approach shoes.
+We began our testing process by finding the right testers.
+Lauren DeLaunay and Jane Jackson are California rock climbers who split their time between Yosemite and Bishop, with annual trips to Patagonia tossed in for good measure.
+Working for the Yosemite Valley Search & Rescue team, Lauren estimates that she spends at least 300 days per year in approach shoes.
 She goes through a few pairs each year thanks to the constant stream of rescues, big walls, and days out cragging.

-For this review, Lauren took her years of background knowledge and carefully selected ten products for side-by-side testing.
-She wore them up and down trails, on El Capitan, on alpine missions in the High Sierra, and all around the crags of Bishop.
-She even snuck in a few trips to Patagonia to seal the deal.
-Lauren identified four core metrics to guide her testing.
+For this review, Lauren and Jane took their combined years of background knowledge and carefully selected models for side-by-side testing.
+They wore them up and down trails, on El Capitan, on alpine missions in the High Sierra, and all around the crags of Bishop.
+Our testers even snuck in a few trips to Patagonia to seal the deal.
+To score each shoe across the same rubric, we identified four core metrics to guide our assessments.

 The big thing that sets approach shoes apart from hiking shoes is their sticky rubber and technical climbing abilities.
 While not as precise as rock climbing shoes, they are meant to carry you over talus slopes and third- and fourth-class terrain.
 A good pair of approach shoes can even handle fifth-class rock, saving our toes from the all-day pain of rock climbing shoes.
 To evaluate each shoe's ability to navigate technical terrain, we tested their mettle for edging, smearing, and crack climbing.

 A shoe's ability to edge means that the front toe is stiff and precise enough to support us on small features.
 For this, we climbed easy scrambles in the High Sierra, went bouldering in the Tablelands of Bishop, and tested our limits sport climbing in the Owens River Gorge, where small edges prevail.